 Let's clean up this mess right now.

 Brits are more crazy about dogs than any other pet.
 26% of households have one.
 There are approximately 9 million pet dogs in the UK.
 They produce 1,000 tonnes of poo a day.
-That’s the equivalent of 666 Toyota Prius’ pooped out every 24 hours.
+That’s the equivalent of 666 Toyota Priuses pooped out every 24 hours.

-Now for the but (and that wasn't a bum joke).
-Biodegradable bags need oxygen and light to break down.
+They're more environmentally friendly than standard single-use plastic ones (the compostable bags are made from plant starch instead of climate-changing petroleum).
+But compostable bags need oxygen and light to break down.
 Unfortunately, the vast majority of poop bags end up in landfill where there is no light and very little oxygen.
 Basically they'll mummify and, like regular plastic, stick around for absolutely ages.

 Don't lose hope.
 It takes guts to get ahead in this world, or a by-product of them apparently.
 Want to read about pooch poop powering a street lamp?
 You can even watch Kevin McCloud of Grand Designs make a cup of tea from dog-waste biogas.